 - A can of wild salmon or sardines

 Studies show that inflammation triggers blood sugar imbalances, insulin resistance, pre-diabetes, and type-2 diabetes.
 The most common source of inflammatory foods other than sugar, flour, and trans fats are hidden food sensitivities.
 The most common culprits are gluten and dairy.
-We often crave the foods we’re allergic to.
-Without them we feel lousy and want more.
+We often crave the foods we’re allergic to, and without them we feel lousy and want more.

 Quit gluten and dairy for 10 days.
-Getting off them isn’t easy, but after just 2 or 3 days without them, you’ll have renewed energy, relief from cravings, and will see many of your common symptoms disappear.
+Getting off them isn’t easy, but after just two or three days without them, you’ll have renewed energy, relief from cravings, and will see many of your common symptoms disappear.

 Getting less sleep drives sugar and carb cravings by affecting your appetite hormones.
 In human studies, depriving college students of just two hours of the recommended eight hours of sleep led to a rise in hunger hormones, a decrease in appetite-suppressing hormones, and big cravings for sugar and refined carbs.